-Each recording should begin with a clear statement by the examiner as follows:
+Each CD should begin with a clear statement by the examiner as follows:

-'Centre Number: [e.g.] AZ 999
+Centre Number: [e.g.] AZ 999

 Centre Name: [e.g.] Abcxyz Academy

 Examination: 0510 English as a Second Language

 Examiner Name: [e.g.] Ms Z. Abced

-Date: [e.g.] 1 October 2015'
+Date: [e.g.] 1 October 2014

-The examiner should clearly indicate each candidate recorded on the sample as follows:
+Each candidate should be clearly indicated by the examiner as follows:

-'Candidate Number [e.g.] 1234

-Candidate Name [e.g.] Abdi Zachariah'
+Candidate Number: [e.g.] 0021 Candidate Name: [e.g.] Abdi Zachariah

-At the end of the sample, the examiner should state clearly 'End of sample'.
+At the end of the sample the examiner should state clearly 'end of sample'.

-Before despatching the CD(s), please check that each candidate is clearly audible.
-The individual tracks on each CD should be re-named to those of the candidates, rather than 'Track 1', 'Track 2', etc. Each CD should be clearly labelled.
+Before the CD is despatched, spot checks must be made to ensure that every candidate is clearly audible.
+The contents of each CD must be clearly labelled.
+Each track on the CD should be re-named, giving the candidate name and number, rather than 'track 1', 'track 2', etc.